CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

     | 12:02 PM      |  M001          |   120            |   80         |     1.5       |      1            |    1             |        0.65             |

 ### Task 7: Saving our Data to Azure Blob

+In this task you will export the results of your anomaly detection pipeline to Azure Blob Storage for permanent storage.
+This ensures that your predictions are saved outside of the temporary pipeline environment, making them accessible for future reporting, sharing, or auditing.

 - Where Is the Data Stored?